ethereum/ethereum-org-website/src/content/eth2/get-involved/medalla-data-challenge/index.md

 <Warning>
     <Emoji text=":warning:" mr={"0.5rem"} />
     This challenge is over.
-View the results [here](https://blog.ethereum.org/2020/11/17/medalla-data-challenge-results/)
+[View the results](https://blog.ethereum.org/2020/11/17/medalla-data-challenge-results/)
 </Warning>

 _Up until 20 October 2020, the Ethereum Foundation is sponsoring a Medalla data analysis and data visualization blog post challenge.
 Here are all the details you need._